 |Utility:||Basic or Auxiliary|

-Place latched belt on high pulley cable by attaching carabiner on belt buckle.
+Attach belt on low pulley cable by attaching carabiner on belt buckle.
 Grasp attached belt, face away from pulley, and place head in belt loop.
 With belt above ears, clamp belt snugly around head by tightly gripping ends close to back of mid-head.
 With neck braced and assistance of arm, lunge forward to angle torso forward with feet staggered.
 Place hand on lower thigh for support.

 Pull head forward and down by flexing neck until chin touches upper chest.
 Return by hyperextending neck until head is angled upward.
 Repeat.